timathom/simple-statsxq/README.md

 # simple-statsxq

-Simple statistics in XQuery 3.1.
+This module provides a basic set of statistical functions for doing data analysis in XQuery 3.1.